-Plant protein is big at the moment.
-Huge in fact!
-Many athletes, body builders, and just the general health conscious are now turning to a more plant based way of life.
-This plant way of eating just makes you feel cleaner, healthier, lighter and more clear minded – and these are just a few of the benefits.
+Plant protein is big at the moment, huge in fact – and for good reason.
+Many athletes, body builders, and just the general health conscious are now turning to a more plant based way of life to help them feel cleaner, healthier, and lighter – and these are just a few of the short term benefits reported; the long term is looking even better.

-This plant based protein foods list will show you at a glance the foods that contain the highest amounts of protein so you can work your meals around them.
+This plant based protein foods list will show you at a glance the foods that contain the highest amounts of protein so you can work your meals around them, and incorporate them easily into your life.

 Why eat a plant based diet?

-As more research is done, and plant based/vegan diets become more popular, you will start to see the huge benefits this diet could have for yourself.
-If you are in training, and even if you’re not, eating a more alkaline plant based diet will have huge benefits on your health and vitality.
+As more research is done and plant based/vegan diets become more popular we start to see a bigger picture emerging of the HUGE benefits this diet can have on your health and longevity.
+Whether you’re in training or not, eating a more alkaline plant based diet will have many benefits on your general health and vitality.

-The anti inflammatory effects of many of these plant foods will be something you will notice very quickly, especially in terms of your health and fitness levels.
-You will feel achy after exercise, and you will recover more quickly.
-In fact some of the worlds leading athletes eat a plant based diet and get their best ever times and endurance because of it.
+The anti inflammatory effects of plant foods will be something you’ll notice very quickly, especially in terms of your health and fitness levels.
+You will notice that you don’t feel so achy after exercise and you will recover more quickly than before, which is due to less inflammation.
+In fact some of the worlds leading athletes eat a plant based diet and get their best ever times and higher endurance because of it.

-Iron Man champion Brendan Brazier is one of these athletes and he has written many books on the subject, making this a fact that just cannot be argued with.
-Actually, the guy is mostly a RAW VEGAN, which is obviously another level for many of us but goes to show just what the body is capable of when given the ‘perfect fuel’.
+Iron Man champion Brendan Brazier is one of these athletes and has written many books on the subject, making this a fact that just cannot be argued with.
+Actually, this guy is mostly a RAW VEGAN, which is obviously another level for mot of us but goes to show just what the body is capable of when given the ‘perfect fuel’.
+His book ‘The Thrive Diet’ is definitely worth a read and is the book that not only helped me to understand my body and its issues, but also set me on my own plant based journey.

 Incorporating more plant foods into your diet:

 You can easily start your journey towards a plant based lifestyle by making a few simple swaps and changes every day.
-It’s usually best to start slowly as it is very hard to make so many changes in one go.
+It’s usually best to start slowly because it can be hard to make too many changes in one go (though certain people thrive on it).

-Also, taking your time gives you the chance to educate yourself and learn new recipe’s, tips and tricks as you go.
-It is VERY IMPORTANT you know how to combine foods to get all the nutrients and amino acids you need – otherwise you may end up less healthy than before!
+Anyway, taking your time gives you the chance to educate yourself and learn new recipe’s, tips and tricks as you go.
+It is VERY IMPORTANT you know how to combine foods to get all the nutrients and amino acids you need – otherwise you may end up less healthy than before, and we don’t want that!

-If your’e a beginner and need more in depth reading on this subject you may want to check out this ‘Beginner’s Guide to Plant Based Eating’.
+If your’e a beginner and need more in depth reading on this subject you may want to check out this which will help make it easier for you to make this transformation awesome beginner’s guide to plant based eating which will help make it easier for you to make this transformation.

 BEST PLANT BASED PROTEIN FOODS LIST:

-As plant proteins go, let’s start off with the power houses of the plant world.
-Below is a list of the highest ranking protein based plant foods, and their protein value raw, per 100g.
-These can be easily incorporated into any meal or snack, making it easy for you to start making the change as soon as possible.
+As plant proteins go let’s start off with the power houses of the plant world.
+Below is a list of the highest ranking protein based plant foods and their protein value raw per 100g.
+These can be easily incorporated into any meal or snack, making it easy for you to start making the change to a healthier lifestyle as soon as possible.

 Protein amounts per 100 grams: